 WHAT WAS THAT YOU SAID?

-This essay seeks to discuss different approaches to the problem of translating the Bible into modern English.
+This short essay seeks to discuss different approaches to the problem of translating the Bible into modern English.
 Right at the outset, one may ask a very pertinent question: What is modern English?
 Indeed, what does ‘modern’ mean?
 Is the English language spoken today, complete with its generational peculiarities and time-limited expressions, modern?
 Or is modern to be seen as an up-to-date way of speaking that will retain relevance for longer than just a few years?

 Furthermore, where is modern English spoken?
 Not only in England!
 Many countries in the world have English as their first language, but there are huge cultural and linguistic differences between them.
-Someone has said that the United States of America and Great Britain are two countries divided by a common language.
+Someone has said that the United States of America and Great Britain are two continents divided by a common language.
 Does the English language spoken by someone living in the United Kingdom bear any real resemblance to that spoken by someone who lives in Australia?

 Consider also the United Kingdom, and the linguistic differences between Northern Ireland, Eire, Scotland, England and Wales.
 Is there such a thing as a common language between them?
 Not according to Billy Connolly who said that, for many of his younger years, he thought the hymn said, “A wean in a manger”!